Oliveoilollie/ArchInstall-Guide/README.md

 --note `genfstab /mnt` shows your partitions and what they are booted too--

-1. write that fstab file you just saw in the note and put it in your system - `genfstab /mnt > /mnt/etc/fstab`
+1. write that fstab file you just saw in the note and put it in your system - `genfstab -U /mnt > /mnt/etc/fstab`

 --check it using `cat /mnt/etc/fstab`